rubocop/rubocop/manual/cops.md

 ### Performance

-Performance cops catch Ruby idioms which are known to be slower than another equivalent (and equally readable) idiom.
+Performance cops catch Ruby idioms which are known to be slower than another, semantically equivalent idiom.

+### Security

+Security cops checks for method calls and constructs which are known to be associated with potential security issues.

 ### Rails

 Rails cops are specific to the Ruby on Rails framework.
-Unlike all other cop types they are not used by default and you have to request them specifically:
+Unlike all other cop types they are not used by default, and you have to request them explicity:

 ```sh
 $ rubocop -R